sbuss/bitmerchant/README.md

 # Staying secure

-Public keys are PUBLIC.
-There's no need to protect your public key from hackers or curious eyes.
-You can't spend any of your coins with the public key, all you can do is generate new addresses.
+## Public Keys

+Public keys are safe to keep on a public webserver.
+However, even though a public key does not allow an attacker to spend any of your coinds, you should still try to protect the public key from hackers or curious eyes.
+Knowing the public key allows an attacker to generate all possible child wallets and know exactly how many coins you have.
+This isn't terrible, but nobody likes having their books opened up like this.

+Your master public key can be used to generate a virtually unlimited number of child public keys.
+Your users won't pay to your master public key, but instead you'll use your master public key to generate a new wallet for each user.

+## Private Keys

-You must have the PRIVATE key to spend any of your coins.
+You must have the private key to spend any of your coins.
 If your private key is stolen then the hacker also has control of all of your coins.
-Generating a new wallet is the only point in dealing with cryptocurrency that you need to be paranoid (and you're not being paranoid if they really are out to get you).
+Generating a new wallet is the only point in dealing with cryptocurrency that you need to be paranoid (and you're not being paranoid if they really *are* out to get you).

 You should create your wallet on a computer that is not connected to the internet.
 Ideally, this computer will *never* be connected to the internet